-11.1.4 Overload/short circuit of the I/O port Ch.
+10.1.5 Overload/short circuit of the I/O port Ch.
 A as actuator outputs

 The digital outputs on the Channel A (C/Q / pin 4) are protected against short circuits and overloads.
-In case of a fault, the output is automatically switched to "inactive" and then cyclically switched back to "active" when the default setting is used (parameter DO Restart Mode = Automatic Restart after Failure).
+In case of a fault, the output is automatically switched to "inactive" and then cyclically switched back to "active" when the default setting is used (DO Restart Mode Parameter = "Automatic Restart after Failure").

-In parameter DO Restart Mode = Restart after Output Reset, the output must be set to "low" via PLC, before the output can be set again to "high".
+In DO Restart Mode Parameter = "Restart after Output Reset", the output must be set to "low" via PLC, before the output can be set again to "high".

-When an output channel is activated (rising edge of the channel state), the channel errors are filtered for the period that you set using parameter Surveillance Timeout during the configuration of the device.
+When an output channel is activated (rising edge of the channel state), the channel errors are filtered for the period that you set using the Surveillance-Timeout parameter during the configuration of the device.
 The value of this parameter can range from 0 to 255 ms; the factory setting is 80 ms.